By: Maralee McKee

 ~ If you’re in your office and one or more clients (or salespersons) are in the lobby, go out to personally greet them and walk with them to your office.
 Don’t send an assistant or staff member to escort someone to your office.
 Doing it yourself shows you’re the best leader — a servant leader, who doesn’t need an ego boost by appearing too busy or important to personally greet someone who has come to see you.

-When Someone Leaves Your Work:
+When Someone Leaves Your Place of Work:

 ~ Follow all the steps mentioned above for When Someone Leaves Your Home.
 While you won’t often walk office guests all the way to their car, you certainly could if you want.
 At the least, you’ll want to walk them to the door or elevator.
 Again, just like when saying goodbye at home, make sure your goodbye at the car or door is brief, since you will have said your “official” goodbye in the office.
 “Goodbye, Layla, and thank you again for your time today!
 I’ll see you on the fifth at our follow-up meeting!”